Quality of Life

 ARTS, ENTERTAINMENT & RECREATION

-Arts & Entertainment – The Hart County Community Theater and a newly constructed 700-seat Performing Arts Center provide outstanding entertainment year-round.
-The Art Center, located at 338 E. Howell St. in Hartwell showcases artwork produced by local area artists.
-Hartwell’s historic downtown offers a wide variety of restaurants and entertainment.
+– The Hart County Community Theater and a newly constructed 700-seat Performing Arts Center provide outstanding entertainment year-round.
+The Art Center, located at 338 E. Howell St. in Hartwell showcases work produced by local artists.
+For a fun night out, Hartwell's historic downtown offers a wide variety of locally-owned restaurants and entertainment options.

-Hart County’s Recreation Department – provides access to Four Ball Fields, One multipurpose field, Two large picnic shelters with attached playgrounds, Three sets of tennis courts, Two outdoor basketball goals, and Outdoor batting cages. www.hartcountyga.org/recreation.htm
+Hart County’s Recreation Department – provides access to four baseball fields, one multipurpose field, two large picnic shelters with attached playgrounds, three sets of tennis courts, two outdoor basketball goals, and outdoor batting cages. www.hartcountyga.org/recreation.htm

 Hart State Park is located three miles north of Hartwell off U.S. 29.
 The park has 76 tent and trailer sites as well as two cottages on its 147 acres.
 The park hours are 7 a.m. to 10 p.m. and the office hours are 8 a.m. to 5 p.m.
 There is a $2 park pass fee.
 For information regarding events, call (706) 376-8756.